 - Customer rating: This is a 1-5 scale calculated from your 100 most recent ratings (old ratings are replaced as new ones come in).
 You need to maintain a 4.2 rating or higher, otherwise, DoorDash can deactivate your account.

 - Completion rate: The percent of deliveries you’ve completed out of your 100 most recent deliveries.
 However, if an order is canceled by the customer or merchant, it won’t count against you.
 There’s no longer a minimum completion rate to stay active on the app.

 - Acceptance rate: This is the percentage of deliveries you accept.
 There’s no minimum acceptance rate to maintain your rating.

 - On-time/Early rate: This is how many orders have been delivered on-time or early out of your most recent 100.
 While there are no minimums, customers are more likely to give you a higher customer rating for on-time or early deliveries.

-Most food delivery services have fairly comparable pay.
+Most companies have fairly comparable pay.
 It’s also similar pay to rideshare side hustles, like driving for Uber and Lyft.
-But one thing that many DoorDash drivers like about it compared to Uber and Lyft is that you’re driving food around, not people.
+But one thing that many drivers like about it compared to Uber and Lyft is that you’re driving food around, not people.

 All of the delivery drivers I’ve talked to personally say they’ve never had an issue.
 But I’ve also heard many say that it’s as safe as you make it.
 You don’t have to accept orders in areas that make you feel uncomfortable.
 If you get to a delivery drop-off location and something doesn’t feel right, then stay in your car and text the customer to see if they’ll meet you outside.

 You can do other things to make yourself feel safer, like not carrying a lot of cash or keeping pepper spray on you.
 Bottom line, if you start and it doesn’t feel safe, then don’t do it.
 There are too many other side hustles to risk your safety delivering food.